dansinker/source-designs/README.md

 All the CSS points to app.css and is shared across flat files.

 I'm hosting mirrors of these on S3 for easy peeping.

+NOTE THAT INTERLINKING BETWEEN THESE EXAMPLES SUCKS ASS.
+Use your back button to not go crazy.

 Generic List View: http://opennews-source.s3-website-us-east-1.amazonaws.com/generic_list_view.html
 * note that this is viewing a top-level topic "projects" if we're in the home view, that wouldn't display